CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

     $ cd mock_parser

 #.
-In your Python interpreter, load the :term:`testbed YAML file`, connect to a device, and run the show command.
+In your Python interpreter, load the :term:`testbed YAML file`, and connect to a device.

    .. code-block:: python